Defender (association football)

-In the sport of association football, a defender is an outfield player whose primary role is to stop attacks during the game and prevent the opposition from scoring.
+In the sport of association football (or soccer as it is known in the US), a defender is an outfield player whose primary role is to stop attacks during the game and prevent the opposition from scoring.

 Defenders fall into four main categories: centre-backs, full-backs, sweepers, and wing-backs.
 The centre-back and full-back positions are most common in modern formations.
 The sweeper and wing-back roles are more specialised, often limited to certain formations dependent on the manager's style of play and tactics.

 Centre-back

 Centre-back John Terry (right) closely marks centre-forward Didier Drogba.

 The centre-back (also known as a central defender or centre-half, as the modern role of the centre-back arose from the centre-half position) defends in the area directly in front of the goal and tries to prevent opposing players, particularly centre-forwards, from scoring.
 Centre-backs accomplish this by blocking shots, tackling, intercepting passes, contesting headers and marking forwards to discourage the opposing team from passing to them.
 Centre-backs are often tall and positioned for their ability to win duels in the air.
 In the modern game, most teams employ two or three centre-backs in front of the goalkeeper.
 The 4–2–3–1, 4–3–3, and 4–4–2 formations all use two centre-backs.

 The common 4–4–2 formation uses two centre-backs.

 In possession of the ball, centre-backs are generally expected to make long and pinpoint passes to their teammates, or to kick unaimed long balls down the field.
 For example, a clearance is a long unaimed kick intended to move the ball as far as possible from the defender's goal.
-Due to the many skills centre-backs are required to possess in the modern game, many successful contemporary central-defensive partnerships have involved pairing a more physical defender with a defender who is quicker, more comfortable in possession and capable of playing the ball out from the back; examples of such pairings have included Carles Puyol and Gerard Pique for Barcelona and Spain, David Luiz, Gary Cahill, John Terry and Ricardo Carvalho with Chelsea, Sergio Ramos, Raphaël Varane or Pepe with Real Madrid, Diego Godín and José María Giménez with Atlético Madrid and Uruguay, Virgil van Dijk with Liverpool, Nemanja Vidić and Rio Ferdinand with Manchester United, or Giorgio Chiellini, Leonardo Bonucci, and Andrea Barzagli with Juventus.
+Due to the many skills centre-backs are required to possess in the modern game, many successful contemporary central-defensive partnerships have involved pairing a more physical defender with a defender who is quicker, more comfortable in possession and capable of playing the ball out from the back; examples of such pairings include Carles Puyol and Gerard Pique for Barcelona and Spain or Diego Godín and José María Giménez with Atlético Madrid and Uruguay.